tripat86/DatingApp/README.md

 - Persist data using Entity Framework Core.

-- Used Repository Pattern, created generic Repository for adding another layer of abstraction over Entity Franework.
+- Used Repository Pattern, created generic Repository for adding another layer of abstraction over Entity Framework.

 - Common error handling in Angular and .net core to show webapi errors on client app.
 Used Http Interceptors.